louis-langholtz/PlayRho/CONTRIBUTING.md

 sure you own the intellectual property, or you work for a company that wants to allow you to contribute your work, you'll need to sign the [CLA][].

-You generally only need to submit a CLA once, so if you've already submitted one (even if it was for a different project), you probably don't need to do it again.
+You generally only need to agree to the CLA once (unless it changes), so if you've already submitted one (even if it was for a different project), you probably don't need to do it again.

 [CLA]: https://cla-assistant.io/louis-langholtz/PlayRho

-Once your CLA is submitted, make a commit adding yourself to the [AUTHORS][] and [CONTRIBUTORS][] files.
-This commit can be part of your first [pull request][].

-[AUTHORS]: AUTHORS
-[CONTRIBUTORS]: CONTRIBUTORS

 ## Style Guides